shaunfink/vagrant-ldap-rabbitmq/README.md

 # To Do:
 - I need to figure out hot to get the puppet librarian plugin working beforee this becomes applicable.
 For the time being, i'm just using provisioning scripts
-- Configure LDAP with RabbitMQ
+- LDAP integration seems to work, but there are issues with the bind user not being able to log in.
+This means that my mtls config isn't working just yet.

 # Setup (eventually, once I can get the Puppet Librarian working)
 - Install virtualbox